NSLS-II/scientific-python-cookiecutter/docs/source/guiding-design-principles.rst

 Write Useful Error Messages
 ---------------------------

 Be specific.
-Include what the wrong value was and what was wrong with it.
+Include what the wrong value was, what was wrong with it, and perhaps how it might be fixed.
-Suggest examples.
 For example, if the code fails to locate a file it needs, it should say what it was looking for and where it looked.

 Complexity is Always Conserved
 ------------------------------